Sauchiehall Street: Culture and Heritage District

 A black and white images of Sauchiehall Street.

-Sauchiehall Street: Culture and Heritage District is a bold 10-year plan to renew Sauchiehall Street.
-With funding from the National Lottery Heritage Fund UK-wide Heritage Places programme, and in partnership with Glasgow City Council, this initial discovery phase is working with cultural organisations, businesses and communities to celebrate the past and plan for the future by:
+Sauchiehall Street: Culture and Heritage District is the development of a bold 10-year plan to renew Sauchiehall Street.
+With funding from the National Lottery Heritage Fund UK-wide Heritage Places programme, and in partnership with Glasgow City Council, we completed an Exploration phase programme working with cultural organisations, businesses and communities to celebrate the past and plan for the future by:

 Uncovering its roots: examining the stories that shaped Sauchiehall Street’s history.